19th August 2022

 In line with the standard conditions of entry, MCEC is enforcing additional health and safety measures to ensure a safe and secure venue.
 Please note that additional conditions of entry apply to all entrants (including visitors, customers, contractors and employees) and are subject to change without notice and at the discretion of MCEC.
 MCEC retains the right to refuse entry to any visitors who refuse to adhere to health and safety measures.
 A copy of these conditions will be on display at each entry point to the venue.

-Grab a quick bite to eat, visit our sponsor stands, network and participate in our charity activity supporting Backpacks 4 VIC Kids!30 minutes
+Grab a quick bite to eat, visit our sponsor stands, network and participate in our charity activity supporting Backpacks 4 VIC Kids!

 From here, we split into two break out sessions.

-Grab some lunch, visit our sponsor stands, network and participate in our charity activity supporting Backpacks 4 VIC Kids!40 mins
+Grab some lunch, visit our sponsor stands, network and participate in our charity activity supporting Backpacks 4 VIC Kids!

 While the main event has concluded, we welcome our valued delegates, speakers and sponsors to continue networking.